tomjoht/tomjoht.github.io/_posts/2016/7/2016-07-20-apply-80-20-rule-to-project-management-tech-comm.md

 <p><b>Listen to this post:</b></p>
 <p><audio controls="controls"><source src="http://www.podtrac.com/pts/redirect.mp3/idratherassets.com/podcasts/four-hour-projects.mp3" type="audio/mpeg" /></audio></p>

-<p>You can <a href="http://www.podtrac.com/pts/redirect.mp3/idratherassets.com/podcasts/four-hour-projects.mp3" alt="Applying 4-hour work week rules to tech comm projects">download the MP3 file</a> or <a href="https://itunes.apple.com/us/podcast/id-rather-be-writing-podcast/id277365275">subscribe in iTunes</a>.</p>
+<p>You can <a href="http://www.podtrac.com/pts/redirect.mp3/idratherassets.com/podcasts/four-hour-projects.mp3" alt="Applying 4-hour work week rules to tech comm projects">download the MP3 file</a>, <a href="https://itunes.apple.com/us/podcast/id-rather-be-writing-podcast/id277365275">subscribe in iTunes</a>, or <a href="http://www.stitcher.com/podcast/id-rather-be-writing-technical-writing-podcast"> listen with Stitcher</a>.</p>
 </div>

 I've written previously about the [inefficiency of context-switching](http://idratherbewriting.com/2016/07/13/context-switching-and-efficiency/) and how Kanban can regulate the flow of tasks.